League Policies (Shamrock Hockey League)

 1. July meeting shall determine the number of home games proposed for the upcoming season that will need to be proportional based on number of teams entered in each specific age group.
 August 1st all ice times for each team entered to play in the Shamrock League must be forwarded to the Statistician on the League’s supplied form; to be used by the SHL for scheduling games for the next season.
 Failure to provide ice times will result in the League, upon confirmation of Centre and its teams being registered with the OMHA, using the previous years submitted ice times for entering those dates and times for the current schedule.

-2. League scheduling for each team shall consist of 24 games.
-League games will being Fri Oct 7.
-All league games shall be completed by 11:59pm Sun Jan 29, 2023.
+2. League scheduling for each team shall consist of approximately 24 games.
+League games will being October 2nd, 2023.
+All league games shall be completed by 11:59pm February 11, 2024.
 No games shall be scheduling Dec 24th to Jan 1st.
-Failure to complete a game prior to the Jan 29th as approved by the league executive shall result in forfeit by the offending team and league fines shall be imposed per league policy.
-Standings as of Jan 29, 2023 of the current season shall be used for all Playdown and Playoff Seeding except as noted in the case of a round robin preliminary series.
+Failure to complete a game prior to the February 11th as approved by the league executive shall result in forfeit by the offending team and league fines shall be imposed per league policy.
+Standings as of February 11, 2024 of the current season shall be used for all Playdown and Playoff Seeding except as noted in the case of a round robin preliminary series.

 5. All changes during the season are to be negotiated by the Shamrock Centre Contacts prior to any changes being made The OneDB system.
 The Home team is responsible for game changes affecting only dates and times at their own facilities.
 If this cannot be completed as required, an SHL executive designated person will act as their alternate site administrator.